 Oral tradition Folktale from Ireland

 Associated stories

 The Fianna Cycle tracks Finn’s whole life, his birth, childhood, adulthood, and death, as well as his love life.
-His stories are also recorded in other 12th century manuscripts including The Book of the Dun and The Book of Lenister.
+His stories are also recorded in other 12th century manuscripts including The Book of the Dun and The Book of Leinster.
 Other well known stories about Finn include The Salmon of Knowledge and The Pursuit of Diarmuid and Grainne.
 Like many warrior kings in Britain and Europe Finn McCool is said to be sleeping in a cave ready to wake a time of national need.

+Oral tradition Folktale from Ireland